raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 - Tick x86_64.
 - Under Compatible Runtime, select Python3.11.
 - Click Create.
-- Repeat above steps and select the other 2 zip files: `Layer-02-pinecone-psycopg2-PyPDF2-tqdm-Werkzeug-tiktoken.tzip` and `Layer-03-PyMuPDF.zip`.
+- Repeat above steps and select the other zip files: `Layer-02-pinecone-psycopg2-PyPDF2-tqdm-Werkzeug-tiktoken.tzip` and `Layer-03-PyMuPDF.zip`.
-- This process shall create 3 Lambda layers.
+- This process shall create multiple Lambda layers.

 ### 5. Create Lambda Function

-- Create 3 Lambda functions from the AWS Console with python3.11 runtime and x86_64 architecture.
+- Create one Lambda function for each directory in the Github repo - ManualUpload/OpenAI/AzureOpenAI/Bedrock (except for Lambda-Layers) using python3.11 runtime and x86_64 architecture.
 Leave everything else to default.

 ### 6. Add Layers to Lambda Function

 - From Lambda function go to -> “Code” section, scroll down to the “Layers” section and click on “Add a layer”.
 - Select “Custom layers” and choose the layers created in previous step.
   - If the layer name is not shown in the dropdown, select “Specify an ARN” and provide the ARN of the Lambda Layer version.
-  - Repeat this step and add all 3 layers to a function.
+  - Repeat this step and add all the layers created in step 4 to a function.
-- Perform the same for other 2 Lambda functions.
+- Perform the same for other Lambda functions created in step 5.

 ### 7. Configuration on all 3 Lambda Functions

 - Change timeout to 15min and RAM to 512MB:
     - Lambda -> Configuration -> General configuration

-- Create Environment Variables:
+- Create Environment Variables common for all the functions:
     - Lambda -> Configuration -> Environment variables:
         - `DBHOST`: <Endpoint URL from step 2>
         - `DBNAME`: <DB name from step 2>